Balthus: Early years

-Balthus was born in Paris, in 1908, to Prussian expatriate parents.
-His given name was Balthasar Klossowski – his sobriquet "Balthus" was based on his childhood nickname, alternately spelled Baltus, Baltusz, Balthusz or Balthus.
+Balthus, originally Balthasar Klossowski, was born in Paris in 1908 to the Prussian expatriates Erich Klossowski, a painter and art historian, and Elisabeth Dorothée Spiro Klossowska (known as Baladine Klossowska).
+The sobriquet "Balthus" was rooted in the artist's childhood nickname, which can be alternately spelled Baltus, Baltusz, Balthusz or Balthus.

-His father, Erich Klossowski, was an art historian who wrote a noted monograph on Honoré Daumier.
-Erich grew up in the town of Ragnit in East Prussia, now part of Russia but then in the German Empire.
-Unlike his brother or parents, Balthus claimed that he belonged to the former Polish petty nobility (the drobna szlachta) and his family bore the Rola coat of arms.
-Balthus later fancifully elaborated on his family background, using the surname "Klossowski de Rola," and adding the term "count" to this title, which no one in his family's documented history had ever done.
-Balthus even had the Rola arms embroidered onto many of his kimono, in the style of a Japanese kamon.
+His father Erich grew up in the town of Ragnit (now Neman) in East Prussia, currently part of Kaliningrad Oblast, Russia.
+Balthus claimed that his father belonged to the former Polish petty nobility (the drobna szlachta) and that his family bore the Rola coat of arms.
+The artist later elaborated on his family background, opting to use the surname "Klossowski de Rola", and adding the term "count" to this title.
+Balthus had the Rola arms embroidered onto many of his kimonos, in the style of a Japanese kamon.

-Balthus's mother Elisabeth Dorothée Spiro Klossowska (known as Baladine Klossowska) was descended from Lithuanian Jews who had emigrated to East Prussia.
+Baladine was descended from Lithuanian Jews who had emigrated to East Prussia.
 In the catalogue of the Metropolitan Museum of Art's 1984 Balthus exhibition, she was described as the daughter of a cantor from Korelitz in Novogrudok district in the Russian Empire.
 However, Balthus told his biographer Nicholas Fox Weber that this was erroneous, and that his mother came "apparently from a Protestant family in the south of France".
-But according to Weber, this was a confabulation on Balthus's part.
-In fact, Balthus would often embroider upon his story of his mother's ancestry, saying that she was also related to the Romanovs and the Narischkins, powerful aristocratic families of Russia.
+According to Weber, however, this was false.
+In fact, Balthus would often embellish the story of his mother's ancestry, saying that she was also related to the Romanovs and the Narischkins.
 In another confabulatory twist, Weber reports that Baladine's lover, the poet Rainer Maria Rilke, had said that the Spiros were descended from one of the richest families of Sephardic Jews, that is that they were of Spanish, not Eastern European origin.
-Weber doubted this story too, since Balthus's son Fumio, born in the late 1960s, had Tay–Sachs disease, a genetic disorder commonly associated with Eastern European Jews.
+Weber also doubted this story, noting that Balthus's son Fumio, born in the late 1960s, had Tay–Sachs disease, a genetic disorder commonly associated with Eastern European Jewish populations.